ResearchandDestroy/DorXNG/README.md

 Keep your DorXNG SQL database file and rerun your command, or use the --loop switch to iterate the main function repeatedly. 🔁

-The more passes you have over a search query the more results you'll find. 🍻
+Most often, the more passes you have over a search query the more results you'll find. 🍻

 Four concurrent search requests seems to be the sweet spot.
 You can issue more, but the more queries you issue at a time the longer it takes to receive results.
 It also increases the likelihood you receive `HTTP/429 Too Many Requests` responses from upstream search providers on that Tor circuit.